olimorris/onedarkpro.nvim/README.md

 #### Highlighting Inactive Windows

-The colorscheme supports changing the color of the main window in Neovim when the focus is lost.
+The theme supports changing the color of the main window in Neovim when the focus is lost.
 For example, when a `telescope` or `packer` pop up appears:

 ```lua
 options = {